Klivess/KlivesAlgoTrader/README.md

 # KlivesAlgoTrader
-A models which studies crypto price graphs and other data, to automatically buy and sell crypto through the KuCoin API for me.
+An AI Model which studies crypto price graphs and other data, to automatically buy and sell crypto through the KuCoin API for me.